dSynMa/sweap-docker/README.md

     - not-replicated:

   * Reusable: The tool is licensed under GNU GPLv3.
-The docker image allows to execute the tool on arbitrary problems besides the benchmarks (see below).
+The artifact allows to execute the tool on arbitrary problems besides the benchmarks (see below).

 Requirements: